oliver408i/SecurlyBot/README.md

-*A bot that will allow you to "hack" ANY discord server.*
+*A bot that will allow you to "securly" ANY discord server.*

 ---